engin100/950/syllabus.md

 - **Individual assignments** - done on your own with no collaboration
 - **Peer Reviews** - done on your own with no collaboration
 - **In-Class, In-discussion, and In-lab activities** - done with significant collaboration.
 Turn in your own work, though.
 - **Group assignments** -- done with your project group with significant collaboration required.
 One assignment turned in for the entire group.
+Grades will mostly be based on the quality of the assignment turned in, but individuals may receive a higher or lower grad depending on the results of the team surveys.

 These assignment types are described in more detail in the next sections.